-Right.
+Still with us?
+Good!
+OK, here goes.
 1080i and 1080p are very similar.
 1080i and 1080p broadcasts both display images at the same pixel count as each other - 1920 x 1080.
 The difference is in how the images are made up on screens.

 The lowercase ‘i’ in 1080i stands for interlaced scan.
 The lowercase ‘p’ in 1080p stands for progressive scan.

 Progressive scan renders images sequentially, all at once.
-This makes for a much smoother image overall that doesn’t suffer from the ghosting effect.
+This makes for a much smoother image overall that doesn’t suffer from this ghosting effect.
 What’s more, flat-panel displays like LCDs, LEDs and plasmas (the most common types of HD TVs) will automatically convert any incoming 1080i signal to 1080p.
 Good quality TVs (generally the expensive ones from well-known brands) will use clever processing to replace the missing lines, but cheaper TVs won't look as good.

 Should I buy a 720p HD Ready TV or a 1080p Full HD TV?

 The advantages of a 720p TV set are that they are undoubtedly cheaper.
 If you’re not after the full home cinema experience, you're buying a smaller TV, and you’re perhaps not so bothered about gaming online, then a 720p TV set will suit you.

 Additionally, if you’re after an HD TV set to stream movies to then a 720p TV set might be a good idea if your broadband connection isn’t quite up to handling 1080p streams reliably.

 While many of the titles we’ve seen available from Netflix and Prime Instant Video are available in 1080p Full HD, not every service that offers HD content streams Full HD streams.
 Now TV for example, offers access to catch-up streams in 720p.
 Blinbox’s HD content is also currently only available in 720p.